All the Support Champions for the videogame Paladins

-- His "Gentlemen Jenos" skin is a clear (and very deliberate) reference to the Tuxedo Man from Sailor Moon.
-During the Patch Preview revealing the skin, one of the hosts mentions a portion of the "But you didn't do anything!" meme that surrounds Tuxedo Man, strengthening the connection.
-His Top Play voice line also references it.
+- His "Gentlemen Jenos" skin is a clear (and very intentional) reference to Tuxedo Mask from Sailor Moon.
+The skin came about due to the community noticing the curious aesthetic similarities between the two.
+During the Patch Preview revealing the skin, one of the hosts mentions a portion of the "But you didn't do anything!" meme that surrounds Tuxedo Mask, strengthening the connection.
+His now-unused Top Play voice line also referenced it.

 - Star Power: Harnesses astral power to harm and heal.
 In his champion teaser, he literally grabs a constellation out of the sky before entering the battlefield.

 - Walking Shirtless Scene: His Soul Eater skin has him with pretty buff abs and the like.